-The proof of Theorem 0.11 codes Turing machine computations into formulas.
+The proof of Theorem 0.15 codes Turing machine computations into formulas.
 Once SAT was shown to be NP-complete, Turing machines are no longer needed: to show A is NP-complete, just show SAT $\leq_p A$.
 Or if B is already known to be NP-complete then show $B \leq_p A$.
-This was what Karp did.
-As noted earlier, there are now thousands of NP-complete problems.

-The problems in Example 0.9 are NP-complete except (1) EULER CYCLE \in P, (2) SHORTEST PATH \in P, (3) FACTORING and GRAPH ISOMORPHISM are in NP but not known to be either in P or NP-complete.
+The problems in Example 0.13 are NP-complete except (1) Euler Cycle \in P, (2) shortest path \in P, (3) Factoring and Graph Isomorphism are in NP but not known to be either in P or NP-complete.
 We discuss these two problems later in this chapter.

-For all the problems in Example 0.9, the proof that they are in NP is very easy.
+For all the problems in Example 0.13 (except Integer Programming) the proof that they are in NP is very easy.
 This is typical.
 When proving that a problem B is NP-complete we will usually omit the (easy) proof that $B \in NP$.
 In the rare case that proving $B \in NP$ is hard or unknown, we will point it out.